Stable matching problem: Related problems

 In stable matching with indifference, some men might be indifferent between two or more women and vice versa.

 The stable roommates problem is similar to the stable marriage problem, but differs in that all participants belong to a single pool (instead of being divided into equal numbers of "men" and "women").

 The hospitals/residents problem – also known as the college admissions problem – differs from the stable marriage problem in that a hospital can take multiple residents, or a college can take an incoming class of more than one student.
 Algorithms to solve the hospitals/residents problem can be hospital-oriented (as the NRMP was before 1995) or resident-oriented.
 This problem was solved, with an algorithm, in the same original paper by Gale and Shapley, in which the stable marriage problem was solved.

 The hospitals/residents problem with couples allows the set of residents to include couples who must be assigned together, either to the same hospital or to a specific pair of hospitals chosen by the couple (e.g., a married couple want to ensure that they will stay together and not be stuck in programs that are far away from each other).
 The addition of couples to the hospitals/residents problem renders the problem NP-complete.

 The assignment problem seeks to find a matching in a weighted bipartite graph that has maximum weight.
 Maximum weighted matchings do not have to be stable, but in some applications a maximum weighted matching is better than a stable one.

 The matching with contracts problem is a generalization of matching problem, in which participants can be matched with different terms of contracts.
 An important special case of contracts is matching with flexible wages.

+The popular matching problem seeks a matching $M^*$ such that no other matching $M$ exists with more people happier with $M$ than with $M^*$.
+For non-bipartite inputs, it is NP-complete to determine whether a popular matching exists.